 R v H: (Operation Component) 5 defendants were charged with importing £5.5million of cannabis and ecstasy (‘Class A’ drugs) from Holland.
 Following a Serious Organised Crime Agency (‘SOCA’) surveillance operation, officers raided a warehouse in Barking, Essex, where they found a concrete block disguised as a crane counter-weight, which had been used to conceal the drugs.
 All 5 defendants were arrested.
 At Chelmsford Crown Court the prosecution described them as ‘big players in a major league drugs organisation’.
 My client was acquitted.
 All other defendants were convicted.

-R v Hannigan and others, : Eight defendants were accused of importing £14 million of cocaine in this ten week trial at Manchester Crown Court that saw complex legal arguments about cell-site and telephone evidence, Dutch telephone intercept evidence, and undercover surveillance evidence.
+R v M and others: Eight defendants were accused of importing £14 million of cocaine in this ten week trial at Manchester Crown Court that saw complex legal arguments about cell-site and telephone evidence, Dutch telephone intercept evidence, and undercover surveillance evidence.
 404 witnesses provided statements.
 My client was found not guilty.
 All other defendants were imprisoned for up to 26 years.
 See report from BBC news.

 R v P: Represented a defendant alleged to be ‘one of the largest drugs dealers in south London’ in a 2-month trial involving 60 kilos of cocaine, ‘millions’ of ecstasy tablets, and undercover police.
-The defendant allegedly ran a drugs syndicate and supplied small amounts of drugs by way of samples, but the defence successfully argued that no conviction could be founded on the evidence of supplying samples unless the jury were sure the defendant was involved in a larger scale drugs conspiracy.
-The defendant was then acquitted.
+The defendant allegedly ran a drugs syndicate and supplied small amounts of drugs by way of samples, but we successfully argued that no conviction could be founded on the evidence of supplying samples unless the jury were sure the defendant was involved in a larger scale drugs conspiracy.
+The defendant was found not guilty.

-R v F: 4-month trial involving a drugs ‘super-grass’, an international drugs and crime syndicate, and allegations of conspiracy to supply multi-million pounds worth of heroin.
+R v F: A 4-month trial involving a Turkish drugs ‘super-grass’ who turned on his ex-colleagues.
+In the course of 700 hours' of interviews he gave a full account of life as leader of an international drugs and crime syndicate.
+The case involved allegations of conspiracy to supply multi-million pounds worth of heroin.
 This drugs syndicate was ruthless, chopping the fingers off a man who lost £1million of its heroin.
-The defendant was acquitted.
+My client was alleged to have been selling heroin through a string of sauna and massage parlours.
+He was acquitted by the jury.

 R v White and others: The defendants were allegedly involved in the large scale supply of drugs from Essex to Norfolk, using a fishing bait factory for cover.
 This substantial police operation involved surveillance, probe evidence, and a police raid at the point of handover.
 The trial lasted seven weeks and raised issues as to the lawfulness of the police operation and the admissibility of probe evidence.